Stable pairs on nodal K3 fibrations: Wall-crossing formula for fibrations

-which counts $\sigma_{t\omega, 0}$-semistable objects $E\in \bB_{\omega}$ with $\cl_0(E)=v$.
-The wall-crossing formula~\cite{Joy4} describes the difference of the two limiting series $\DT_{t\omega\pm 0}(X)$ in terms of the invariants $J_{t\omega}(v)$ satisfying $Z_{t\omega, 0}(v) \in \mathbb{R}_{>0} \sqrt{-1}$.
-If we write $v=(r, \beta, n)$, the latter condition implies $n= r t_0^2 \omega|_{X_p}^2/2$.
 On the other hand, the proof of~\cite[Corollary~4.27]{TodK3} shows that the invariant $J_{t\omega}(v)$ is independent of $t$, and coincides with $J(v)$.
-Now by applying the wall-crossing formula in~\cite{Joy4}, and computing the relevant combinatorial coefficients as in~\cite{Tolim2},~\cite{Tcurve1}, we obtain the result. \end{proof} By combining the above result with Proposition~\ref{prop:t}, we have the following corollary (cf.~\cite[Corollary~5.2]{TodK3}): \begin{cor} We have the following formula:
+Now by applying the wall-crossing formula in~\cite{JS}, and computing the relevant combinatorial coefficients as in~\cite{Tolim2},~\cite{Tcurve1}, we obtain the result. \end{proof} By combining the above result with Proposition~\ref{prop:t}, we have the following corollary (cf.~\cite[Corollary~5.2]{TodK3}): \begin{cor} We have the following formula:

 where $\widehat{\DT}(X)$ is defined to be

 \end{cor}